JustAnotherHeroRiding/What-The-Key/WTKReactNative/React Native App.md

 - Restore tracks to library or delete them permanently

 ## Auth
-- Log in and manage the library of tracks using the same database as the website
+- Log in and manage the library of tracks using the same database as the website #DONE
-- Use the supabase tutorial to set up the auth flow [Link](https://supabase.com/docs/guides/getting-started/tutorials/with-expo-react-native)
+- Use the supabase tutorial to set up the auth flow [Link](https://supabase.com/docs/guides/getting-started/tutorials/with-expo-react-native) #DONE
+- Do an auth check on the auth screen, and then render the profile or sign in component depending on the session
+- Set up the profile picture and profile views
 - Implement deep linking for verifying the email [Deep linking Guide](https://supabase.com/docs/guides/auth/native-mobile-deep-linking?platform=react-native)